Vladimir Mayakovsky: Private life

 Soon after Osip Brik published A Cloud in Trousers in September 1915, Mayakovsky settled in the Palace Royal hotel at the Pushkinskaya Street, Petrograd, not far from where they lived.
 He introduced the couple to his Futurist friends and the Briks' flat quickly evolved into a modern literary salon.
 From then on Mayakovsky was dedicating every one of his large poems (with the obvious exception of Vladimir Ilyich Lenin) to Lilya; such dedications later started to appear even in the texts he had written before they met, much to her displeasure.
 In summer 1918, soon after Lilya and Vladimir starred in the film Encased in a Film (only fragments of which survived), Mayakovsky and the Briks moved in together.
 In March 1919 all three came to Moscow and in 1920 settled in a flat at the Gondrikov Lane, Taganka.

 In 1920, Mayakovsky had a brief romance with Lilya Lavinskaya, an artist who also contributed to ROSTA.
 She gave birth to a son, Gleb-Nikita Lavinsky (1921–1986), later a Soviet sculptor.
 In 1922 Lilya Brik fell in love with Alexander Krasnoshchyokov, the head of the Soviet Prombank.
-This affair resulted in the three months' rift, which was to some extent reflected in the poem About That (1923).
+This affair resulted in a three month rift, which was to some extent reflected in the poem About That (1923).
 Brik and Mayakovsky's relationships ended in 1923, but they never parted.
 "Now I am free from placards and love", he confessed in the poem called "For the Jubilee" (1924).
 Still, when in 1926 Mayakovsky was granted a state-owned flat at the Gendrikov Lane in Moscow, all three of them moved in and lived there until 1930, having turned the place into the LEF headquarters.

 Mayakovsky continued to profess his devotion to Lilya whom he considered a family member.
 It was Brik who in the mid-1930s famously addressed Stalin with a personal letter which made all the difference in the way the poet's legacy has been treated since in the USSR.
-Still, she had many detractors (among them Lyudmila Mayakovskaya, the poet's sister) who regarded her as an insensitive femme-fatale and cynical manipulator, who had never been really interested in either Mayakovsky or his poetry.
+Still, she had many detractors (among them Lyudmila Mayakovskaya, the poet's sister) who regarded her as an insensitive femme fatale and cynical manipulator, who had never been really interested in either Mayakovsky or his poetry.
 "To me, she was a kind of monster.
 But Mayakovsky apparently loved her that way, armed with a whip", remembered poet Andrey Voznesensky who knew Lilya Brik personally.
 Literary critic and historian Viktor Shklovsky who resented what he saw as the Briks' exploitation of Mayakovsky both when he lived and after his death, once called them "a family of corpse-mongers".

-In summer 1925, Mayakovsky traveled to New York, where he met Russian émigré Elli Jones, born Yelizaveta Petrovna Zibert, an interpreter who spoke Russian, French, German and English fluently.
+In summer 1925, Mayakovsky travelled to New York, where he met Russian émigré Elli Jones, born Yelizaveta Petrovna Zibert, an interpreter who spoke Russian, French, German and English fluently.
 They fell in love, for three months were inseparable, but decided to keep their affair secret.
 Soon after the poet's return to the Soviet Union, Elli gave birth to daughter Patricia.
 Mayakovsky saw the girl just once, in Nice, France, in 1928, when she was three.